Ebitu Ukiwe: Chief of General Staff

 In 1985, following the 1985 Nigerian military coup d'état military head of state General Ibrahim Babangida appointed Ukiwe as Chief of General Staff, and his second-in-command.
-In 1986, Commodore Ebitu Okoh Ukiwe, was removed as Chief of General Staff after opposing Babangida's decision to join the Organisation of Islamic Cooperation.
+In 1986, Ukiwe, was removed as Chief of General Staff after opposing Babangida's decision to join the Organisation of Islamic Cooperation.

 Later career

 After retirement he joined the pro-democracy group, supporting Moshood Kashimawo Olawale Abiola, the president-elect in the June 1993 elections, who was imprisoned after General Sani Abacha took power in a coup in November 1993.

 He became chairman of companies such as Bitu Properties, Kobimat, Bitu Promar and Rudocons.
-He was adviser and consultant to Statoil (Nigeria), an offshore oil production company, for nine years.
+He served as an adviser and consultant to Statoil (Nigeria), an offshore oil production company, for nine years.

-In 2001, Newswatch magazine speculated that he could run for president in 2003, characterizing him as principled personality.
-In 2006 Ukiwe unsuccessfully ran to become People's Democratic Party candidate for the presidency of Nigeria.
+In 2001, Newswatch magazine speculated that he could run for president in 2003, characterizing him as a principled personality.
+In 2006 Ukiwe unsuccessfully ran to become the Peoples Democratic Party candidate for the presidency of Nigeria.

+Ukiwe is a notable voice in the Nigerian Indigenous Nationalities Alliance for Self-Determination (NINAS)'s campaign for an equitable union, against the background of rising Muslim fundamentalism of the Nigerian political North.